-When using isolated mitochondria, total mitochondrial protein is a frequently applied mitochondrial marker, the use of which is restricted to isolated mitochondria.
+Total mitochondrial protein is frequently applied as a mitochondrial marker restricted to isolated mitochondria.
 The mitochondrial recovery and yield, and experimental criteria for evaluation of purity versus integrity should be reported.
 Mitochondrial markers-such as citrate synthase activity as an enzymatic matrix marker-provide a link to the tissue of origin on the basis of calculating the mitochondrial recovery, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.